tian3rd/pi_dev/readme.md

 2. Debug the simple read operations with `pcaspy` package.
 Add three simple read attributes: GAINS, FILTERS, and READBACKS.

+Friday

+0. Update interval?
+If we toggle the i/o port too fast, then we may not be able to update the i/o status in time.

 ## Q&A

 0. How do I set up the environment?